Wallets

 Note that this command-line tool is intended mainly for development purposes.
 Our goal is that end users eventually manage their wallets in a browser extension.

-Selecting a Wallet
+Selecting a wallet

 The private state of a wallet is conventionally stored in a file wallet.json